JetBrains/kotlin-web-site/pages/docs/tutorials/command-line.md

     </div>

-   The `-d` option indicates what we want the output of the compiler to be called and may be either a directory name for class files or a *.jar* file name.
+   The `-d` option indicates the output path for generated class files which may be either a directory or a *.jar* file.
 The `-include-runtime` option makes the resulting *.jar* file self-contained and runnable by including the Kotlin runtime library in it.
    If you want to see all available options run

     <div class="sample" markdown="1" mode="shell" theme="idea">